devbored/devbored.io/views/blog/baremetal-kl25z-dev-pt1.md

 ```

 ## GCC & Newlib
-That takes care of Binutils so lets move onto GCC & Newlib.
-When you click on the Newlib hyperlink from the toolchain
+That takes care of Binutils so lets move onto GCC & Newlib (I downloaded the **newlib-3.3.0.tar.gz** if you want
-list above, go ahead and save the "index" HTML file somewhere on your computer.
-Once downloaded, open it in a web
-browser to get access to the Newlib tarballs (I downloaded the **newlib-3.3.0.tar.gz** if you want to follow along).
-The download and decompressing-and-unarchiving of GCC should be the exact same steps as Binutils (I downloaded the
+to follow along).
+The download and decompressing-and-unarchiving of GCC and Newlib should be the exact same
-**gcc-7.4.0** if you want to follow along).
-It would also be a good optional idea to download and use the
+steps as Binutils (I downloaded the **gcc-7.4.0** and **newlib-3.3.0.tar.gz** if you want to follow along).
+It
+would also be a good optional idea to download and use the **.sig** file to verify the integrity of the downloaded
-**.sig** file to verify the integrity of the downloaded file using GNU GPG but this is an optional step.
+file using GNU GPG but this is an optional step.
 The only difference, again, is the "configure" options.
+If you
-If you want to follow along exactly what I did, here's what
+want to follow along exactly what I did, here's what that looks like (again you can change/omit the "prefix" and
-that looks like (again you can change/omit the "prefix" and "bindir" options if you wish):
+"bindir" options if you wish):

 ```Bash
     # Decompress and unarchive the tarball - Assuming you already downloaded the Newlib tarball